RetroPie/RetroPie-Docs/docs/FAQ.md

 change `console=tty1` to `console=tty3`

-And add `loglevel=3 quiet logo.nologo` at the end.
+And add `quiet loglevel=3 logo.nologo` at the end.

 **make sure it is all on the same line!!!**